-8 That is what the Text says, just "women"-no article and no possessive pronoun.
+That is what the Text says, just "women"-no article and no possessive pronoun.
 Because Paul returns to the deacons in verse 12, most versions take the reference here to be to their wives, but the grammatical construction of verse 11 is parallel to that of verse 8, which is parallel to verse 2.
 I take it that the grammar obliges us to see a third office in the congregation, one filled by women-deaconesses, or something of the sort.
 Counseling women can be dangerous for a man; certain matters are best handled by a mature, sanctified woman; if she has an official standing in the congregation, so much the better.

-9 They become natural candidates for the office of elder.
+2 They become natural candidates for the office of elder.

-household, which is the Church of the living God, pillar and foundation of the truth.1 16 Yes, the mystery of our religion is confessedly great: God was manifested in flesh,2 was vindicated in spirit, was revealed to angels, was proclaimed among nations, was believed in the world, was received up in glory!
+oneself in God's household, which is the Church of the living God, pillar and foundation of the truth.
+16 Yes, the mystery of our religion is confessedly great: God was manifested in flesh, was vindicated in spirit, was revealed to angels, was proclaimed among nations,